crashey-glitch/voidots/README.md

 ```bat
 sudo xbps-install xev xbindkeys
 ```
-With xev it is possible to retrieve the button names, for example my mouse buttons are 8 and 9.
+With xbindkeys --key or with xev it is possible to retrieve the button names, for example my mouse buttons are 8 and 9.
 Then I generated the base config for xbindkeys
 ```bat
 xbindkeys --defaults > ~/.xbindkeysrc